-about 1 kg of Carbon Dioxide (CO_2).
-Burning 1 MJ of gas results in about 0.07 kilogram (kg) of Carbon Dioxide (CO_2)
+about 1 kg of Carbon Dioxide (CO2).
+Burning 1 MJ of gas results in about 0.07 kilogram (kg) of Carbon Dioxide (CO2)

-- Most of the energy used in schools comes from electricity and gas. - In 2004 this resulted in the production of 243,238 tonnes of CO2. - The recent installation of air conditioning units in schools has resulted in an additional 20,000 tonnes of greenhouse gas annually. - The cost of energy is increasing
+- Most of the energy used in schools comes from electricity and gas.

+- The installation of air conditioning units in schools has already resulted in an additional 20,000 tonnes of greenhouse gas annually.

+- The cost of energy is increasing

-Benefits of reducing Energy Consumption
+- > Benefits of reducing Energy Consumption

 - Saves money

 - Reduces greenhouse gas emissions

 - Conserves the earth's non renewable energy reserves